yshavit/mdq/README.md

 # Installation

+> [!tip]
+> You can try mdq live in your browser at https://yshavit.github.io/mdq-playground.

-Any of these will work:
+To install mdq locally, any of these will work:

 1. ```shell
    # (Mac and Linux, with brew installed)